Skip to Content

 Print Recipe

-Healthy Butternut Squash Casserole With Sweet Potatoes and Rice (Vegan)
+Butternut Squash Casserole With Sweet Potatoes and Rice Recipe

-A healthy savory butternut squash casserole recipe sweetened with dried fruits and sweet potatoes, complemented by earthiness of brown / wild rice and finished with sweet balsamic notes.
-Enjoy this butternut squash casserole as a side dish or as main dish – either way – perfect for a holiday table.
+A healthy savory butternut squash casserole recipe sweetened with dried fruits and sweet potatoes, complemented by earthiness of rice and finished with sweet balsamic notes.
+A hearty, satisfying meatless dinner that’s perfect for a crowd, healthy enough to leave room for dessert!
+Enjoy this butternut squash casserole as a side dish or as main dish, warm or cold – either way – perfect for a holiday table, AND it's vegan friendly!

 Prep Time25 minutes